What is Affiliate Fraud: How to Detect and Prevent It?

 Yes, tech is often the first line of defense in affiliate marketing campaigns.
 Typically, businesses need affiliate and traffic analytics solutions to detect fraud in real-time.

-The most common affiliate fraud detection tools include traffic monitoring, behavioral analytics and anomaly detection tools.
+The most common affiliate fraud detection tools include traffic monitoring, behavioral analytics, and anomaly detection tools.
 Many affiliate fraud platforms offer these or a combination of these services.

 Another option: Build robust ID verification into your affiliate onboarding process.
 This will help weed out bad practices.